 Staying compliant with regulations

-Finally, 29 CFR 1910 Subpart L: General Requirements for All Machines specifies requirements for machine guarding, lockout/tagout procedures, and emergency stop buttons.
+- 29 CFR 1910 Subpart L: General requirements for all machines – Specifies the need for machine guarding, lockout/tagout procedures, and emergency stop buttons to protect workers from machine-related injuries.

 Beyond OSHA: Industry & region-specific regulations